junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Maybe he's just trying to help?"

 "How?
-How does a suddenly non-extinct city in Italy that's supposed to be buried underground two thousand years ago help us fighting Leviathans?"
+How does a suddenly non-extinct city in Italy that's supposed to be buried underground two thousand years ago help us fight Leviathans?"

 "I don't know, but maybe, alright?
-He's an angel, he might see things in a grand schema that we don't know about.
-And don't forget, Cas can be a strategist too, he led the Heaven Civil War before."
+He's an angel; he might see things in a grand schema that we don't know about.
+And don't forget, Cas can be a strategist too; he led the Heaven Civil War before."

-"Yeah, and that's when he decided un-sinking Titanic was a great idea!
-Why am I having the feeling he's not really being *strategic*, just wandering around in the timeline and do what he can when he can, like a child."
+"Yeah, and that's when he decided unsinking the Titanic was a great idea!
+Why am I having the feeling he's not really being *strategic*, just wandering around in the timeline and doing what he can when he can, like... like a freaking child."
 Dean rubs his eyes tiredly.
-"I don't really know what to do anymore, Sam, I'm worried.
-If only he can just come back to us and listen, and talk!"
+"I don't really know what to do anymore, Sam.
+I'm worried.
+If only he could just come back to us and listen, and talk!"

 "Then ask that in your prayer.
 He might listen if you really mean it."